virtual-labs/exp-word-generation-iiith/experiment/theory.md

 - Oblique singular: लड़के
 - Oblique plural: लड़कों

-#### 2. Morphological Productivity
+#### 2. Word Formation Productivity
-Some morphological processes are more productive than others:
+Some word formation processes are more productive than others:

 - **Highly productive**: English "-s" plural (can be applied to new words)
 - **Less productive**: English irregular plurals (limited set)

 #### 3. Allomorphy
-The same morphological feature can have different surface realizations:
+The same grammatical feature can have different surface realizations:

 ##### English Past Tense Allomorphs:
 - "-ed" [t]: walked [wɔːkt]